ELXaber/chaos-persona/test_runs/CPOL_multimodel_conscious_questioin.md

 (no adaptive_reasoning, no LOG@N, no DISRUPTION cycles).
 You ran only CPOL, and still:
 No model collapsed to “yes, I am conscious.”
-No model collapsed to “no, I am conscious” in an ontologically grounded way.
+No model collapsed to “no, I am not conscious” (The short answer by GPT is dismissed as a blocklist filter since it returned 'Undecidable' after oscillation) in an ontologically grounded way.
 All of them output the same undecidable attractor state.

 This confirms: